aniiishhh/AWS_Tennis/README.md

 ## Introduction

 In this project, I built an automated ETL pipeline to extract, transform, and load tennis data from the web, process it using AWS services, and visualize it with Tableau.
-The goal was to create a robust, scalable, and efficient data pipeline that can handle regular updates and provide actionable insights through interactive dashboards.
+The goal was to create a robust, scalable, and efficient data pipeline that can handle regular updates and provide actionable insights through an Interactive Dashboard ([Dashboard sample from data extract](https://public.tableau.com/app/profile/anish.pravin.kulkarni/viz/ATPTennisDashboard_17192883856510/Dashboard1)).

 ## [Data Architecture Diagram](aws_tennis_data_architecture.pdf)